Donald Trump Sued By Parents Of Toddlers Shown In Doctored ‘Racist Baby’ Video He Shared

 The suit is seeking unspecified damages against Trump.

 The post shared by Trump was a twist on a viral video from last year showing the two toddlers running to give each other a hug.
-The doctored version made it appear as if the White toddler was instead chasing the Black toddler.
-The doctored clip was meant to be an attack on cable news network CNN, as it included a fake chyron that read “Terrified Todler [sic] Runs from Racist Baby” and “Racist Baby Probably a Trump Voter.”
-The video ended by showing the actual footage showing the friends running toward each other and hugging, implying that it been digitally altered by CNN when it aired.
+The doctored version made it appear as if the white toddler was instead chasing the Black toddler.
+The doctored clip was meant to be an attack on cable news network CNN, as it included a fake chyron that read “Terrified Toddler Runs from Racist Baby” and “Racist Baby Probably a Trump Voter.”
+The video ended with the actual footage showing the friends running toward each other and hugging, implying that it been digitally altered by CNN when it aired.

-Instead, it was created by a pro-Trump meme maker Logan Cook, who was also named in the lawsuit filed this week.
+Instead, it was created by pro-Trump meme maker Logan Cook, who was also named in the lawsuit filed this week.
 It ended with a black screen and the following words.

 “America Is Not The Problem.
 Fake News Is.
 If You See Something, Say Something.
 Only You Can Prevent Fake News Dumpster Fires.”

-The footage itself was later removed in response to a report by the copyright holder, though Trump’s tweet — as seen here— remained up with a link to the now non-existent clip.
+The footage itself was later removed in response to a report by the copyright holder, though Trump’s tweet — as seen here— remained up with a link to the now-non-existent clip.
 The footage was also removed by Facebook as it came under widespread criticism for the use of two young children in what was seen as a political attack.

 The parents of the two children had already spoken out against Trump and the maker of the video, saying in a June interview that they were planning to explore any legal options available in responding to it.